maltaisn/mazegen/README.md

 # Maze generator
 Advanced maze generator supporting many different maze types and generation algorithms, configurable in JSON.
-Mazes can be solved with the A* algorithm, braided, color mapped, and exported to PNG, JPG, BMP, GIF or SVG.
+Mazes can be solved with the A* algorithm, braided, distance mapped, and exported to PNG, JPG, BMP, GIF or SVG.

 ### Usage
 Just drag-and-drop the configuration file on the executable file or by command line: